catchorg/Catch2/docs/test-cases-and-sections.md

 In addition to [type parametrised test cases](#type-parametrised-test-cases) Catch2 also supports signature base parametrised test cases, in form of `TEMPLATE_TEST_CASE_SIG` and `TEMPLATE_PRODUCT_TEST_CASE_SIG`.
 These test cases have similar syntax like [type parametrised test cases](#type-parametrised-test-cases), with one additional positional argument which specifies the signature.
+These macros are defined in the `catch_template_test_macros.hpp` header, so compiling the code examples below also requires `#include <catch2/catch_template_test_macros.hpp>`.

 ### Signature
 Signature has some strict rules for these tests cases to work properly: